Notice of Pre-AIA or AIA Status

 a change in day of a week.

 Claim(s) 8, 11, 17, and 20 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Paul and Nelson in light of Thornton et al. (US 20200136385 A1).
+103 as being unpatentable over Paul in light of Nelson, further in light of Williams, further in light of Thornton et al. (US 20200136385 A1).

 Paul also teaches wherein the plurality of instructions is further configured to cause the at least one processor to change the assignment of at least one of the plurality of smart plugs from one of the first subset or the second subset to the other of the first subset or the second subset (Paragraph 61).

-The combination of Paul and Nelson does not teach the system of claim 7, wherein the plurality of instructions is further configured to cause the at least one processor to change the assignment of at least one of the plurality of outlets from one of the first subset or the second subset to the other of the first subset or the second subset based on a change to at least one of: the historical data, a monitored power consumption, or the power source.
+The combination of Paul, Nelson, and Williams does not teach the system of claim 7, wherein the plurality of instructions is further configured to cause the at least one processor to change the assignment of at least one of the plurality of outlets from one of the first subset or the second subset to the other of the first subset or the second subset based on a change to at least one of: the historical data, a monitored power consumption, or the power source.

 However, Thornton teaches a change from the power source to another power source (Paragraph 39).
 Thornton also teaches automatically disabling circuits/devices based on a change to the power source having a different maximum output (Paragraph 39 “if grid power goes down”) with priority parameters associated with individual circuits/devices (Paragraph 39 “define priorities when power is limited”).